dragon-dune/dragon-dune/dragon-dune.md

 1. The board is set up.
 Players place their starting units.
 2. One player is picked at random to be the Stating Player.
 3. The Dragon Marker is placed.
-Roll the die three times and add the numbers.
+Roll the die and multiply the number by three, then roll the die again and add that amount.
 This is the starting location of the Dragon Marker.
 4. Place the Troll Marker on 3★.
+5. If any other factions are not being played, place a Troll Marker in place of their starting units.
-3. Each player is given the King of their faction from the deck.
+6. Each player is given the King of their faction from the deck.
     They place this card face up in front of them.
 This is their graveyard.
 This is the only card that has to be shown.
 All other cards may be kept secret until used.
-4. Each player is dealt one of the Queens face down.
+7. Each player is dealt one of the Queens face down.
 Players may look at them.
-5. Each player is dealt one of the Jacks face down.
+8. Each player is dealt one of the Jacks face down.
 Players may look at them.
-6. Each player is dealt one artifact card face down.
+9. Each player is dealt one artifact card face down.
 Players may look at them.
-7. The Goblins are given a second artifact card face down, which they may look at.
+10. The Goblins are given a second artifact card face down, which they may look at.

 ![](art/dragon-head.png)